TheLancashireman/ledstrip85/README.md

 # ledstrip85

-RGB led strip controller using an attiny85 microcontroller.
+LED controller using an attiny85 microcontroller.

+The controller can be used with an RGB LED-strip or with three independent strings of LEDs.

-Several modes - constant, fading, pseudo-random, ...
+There are several modes - constant, fading, pseudo-random, ...

 Infra-red remote control input.